Salomon X Ultra 4 GTX

 |Danner Trail 2650 GTX||$190||Hiking shoe||1 lb.
 5 oz.||Yes (Gore-Tex)||Leather|

 Salomon’s X Ultra 4 certainly is a standout in the hiking shoe market, but there are a number of other lightweight competitors to choose from.
-Within Salomon’s own lineup, their X Raise GTX is another nimble low-top hiker to consider.
-Compared to the X Ultra, the X Raise is a few ounces lighter at 1 pound 7.6 ounces, more flexible and softer underfoot, and costs $20 less at $130.
+Within Salomon’s own lineup, their Outpulse GTX is another nimble low-top hiker to consider.
+Compared to the X Ultra, the Outpulse is lighter at 1 pound 8.8 ounces, costs $10 less, and has a noticeably responsive and sprightly personality—it feels a lot like a trail runner but with a tangible boost in support and stability.
 However, the X Ultra wins out in most other key areas, including grip, protection, and stiffness for covering technical and rocky terrain.
-In the end, the X Raise strikes us as a better match for those traveling fast and light over well-trodden trails, but the X Ultra is the more capable option if you plan to mix in off-trail hiking or shuttling a heavier load.
+We also had a few durability concerns when testing the mid-height version of the Outpulse, including a thin knit-like upper that feels susceptible to tears and snags and noticeable gaps where the toe cap connects to the rest of the shoe.
+In the end, the Outpulse is a nice match for those traveling fast and light over well-trodden trails, but the X Ultra is the more capable option if you plan to mix in off-trail hiking or shuttling a heavier load.

 Danner’s Trail 2650 GTX is a more around town-friendly alternative to the X Ultra 4, but it’s still a pretty impressive performer on the trail.
-Like the X Raise mentioned above, the Danner is softer, flexier, and lighter (1 lb.
+Like the Outpulse mentioned above, the Danner is softer, more flexible, and lighter (1 lb.
 5 oz.) than the X Ultra 4.
 However, it still offers excellent protection at the toe and heel and proved to be surprisingly capable while off-trail scrambling and hiking over rough ground in Patagonia.
-The downsides are price and support: The X Ultra 4 is notably more stable than the Trail 2650 while coming in at $40 less.
+The downsides are price and support: The X Ultra 4 is notably more stable than the Trail 2650 while coming in at $30 less.
 All in all, the Danner is a very comfortable option for lighter loads and well-maintained trails, but the Salomon is the more versatile all-rounder.

-For a more traditional hiking design, Merrell’s Moab 2 WP is one of the most popular options on the market.
-However, we’ll note right off the bat that the two shoes have very different personalities: The Merrell boasts a comfort-first build with excellent cushioning for day hikes, but it feels slow and clunky compared to the X Ultra 4 on rougher terrain (weight is listed at 2 lbs.
-1 oz.), and you’re not getting any upgrades in stiffness either.
-For those putting on serious miles, the X Ultra is far and away the better choice, but the Merrell will save you $15 and is perfectly serviceable for easier, on-trail adventures.
+For a more traditional hiking design, Merrell’s Moab 3 WP is one of the most popular options on the market.
+However, we’ll note right off the bat that the two shoes have very different personalities: The Merrell boasts a comfort-first build with excellent cushioning for day hikes, but it feels slow and clunky compared to the X Ultra 4 on rougher terrain (weight is listed at 1 lb.
+15.9 oz.), and you’re not getting any upgrades in stiffness, either.
+For those putting on serious miles, the X Ultra is far and away the better choice, but the Merrell will save you $25 and is perfectly serviceable for easier, on-trail adventures (for more, see our in-depth Moab 3 review here).

-Given its light and nimble feel, it’s worth comparing the X Ultra 4 to a true trail running design: Altra’s Lone Peak 6.
-Popular among thru-hikers and minimalist backpackers, the Lone Peak is light at 1 pound 5.2 ounces, has a wider fit that’s comfortable over long distances, and boasts a noticeably soft and cushy ride.
-That said, it can’t match the toughness, support, or protection of a proper hiking design like the Salomon (although Altra did recently release a waterproof variation for $160).
+Given its light and nimble feel, it’s worth comparing the X Ultra 4 to a true trail running design: Altra’s Lone Peak 7.
+Popular among thru-hikers and minimalist backpackers, the Lone Peak is light at 1 pound 6 ounces, has a wider fit that’s comfortable over long distances, and offers good ground feel with the low-profile setup.
+That said, it can’t match the toughness, support, or protection of a proper hiking design like the Salomon, although Altra does offer a waterproof version called the Lone Peak ALL-WTHR Low 2 for $180.
 In the end, the two are considerably different, and a final decision will come down to your objectives and preferences on stability versus weight and padding.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!